PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 ### For Engineers

-Unlike many analytics solutions that target product managers and other non-engineering roles, we're building PostHog for engineers and we'll support them with content- and community-driven campaigns that empower them to build successful products.
+Unlike many analytics solutions that target product managers and other non-engineering roles, we're building PostHog for engineers and we'll support them with content and community-driven campaigns that empower them to build successful products.

 Some themes we've been discussing internally: